Export goal set at 10pc of apples and pears by 2027Export & Market Access

 - Infrastructure and logistics

 - Establishment of a voluntary export QA scheme and code of practice

 The report proposes the establishment of exporter forums – one for apples and one for pears – and the establishment of two export advisory panels (one each for apples and pears) to oversee the export marketing strategies.

-A copy of the Apple & Pear Industry Export Development Strategy is available to apple and pear levy payers by contacting Alison Barber at APAL.
+A copy of the Apple & Pear Industry Export Development Strategy is available to apple and pear levy payers by contacting Industry Services & Export Manager Justin Smith at APAL.